umccr/RNAsum/fusions/README.md

 * Both of these made only 3 joint fusion calls.

-* Jaffa uses a `known_fusions.txt` file when calling and filtering fusions.
+* Jaffa uses a `known_fusions.txt` file when calling and filtering fusions -> to check if a fusion called is a recurrent fusion or not.